vega/vega-loader-arrow/README.md

 vega.format.<b>arrow</b>(<i>data</i>)
 [<>](https://github.com/vega/vega/blob/master/src/arrow.js "Source")

-Returns an array of data objects for the input *data* (or an array of multiple data batches) in the Apache Arrow binary format.
+Returns an array of data objects for the input *data* in the Apache Arrow binary format.
+The input *data* should be either a buffer (e.g., `Uint8Array`) or an array of buffers containing the binary data.

 The returned data objects include properties for all named fields; property access then proxies to a lookup on an underlying Arrow column.
 Attempts to overwrite named field properties will result in thrown errors.
 Writes to new properties not included in the Arrow table schema are supported.